 We are open to all forms of “making” (poetry, creative and critical nonfiction, fiction, photography, video, and artwork).
 While we accept submissions from established artists and writers, we are especially interested in hearing from fresh new voices.
 Previously unpublished writers and artists, undergraduate students, and members of our local Syracuse community are warmly welcome to submit.

-We are currently accepting submissions for our April 2024 issue (deadline Feb.
-29).
+We will be open for submissions in September 2024.
 For details, please see our submissions page.

 Please feel to reach out to us at [email protected]